Thai Airways Logo

 Thai Airways International Logo

 The lettering was changed to uppercase, reflecting the airline’s confidence and growing potential.
-The font now resembles a classic serif with triangular serifs but has some unique features.
+The font now resembles a classic serif with triangular serifs, but it also has some unique features.
 The top of the “A” has a semicircular indentation, and the horizontal stroke of the “T” resembles an element of Thai temple architecture.
 Behind the word “THAI,” there is more than just a brand name.
 It symbolizes a deep connection with traditional values and is an authentic style icon.

 Initially, the logo was three-dimensional, with a gradient texture.
-2018, it adopted a flat, two-dimensional version, ultimately becoming the primary one.
+In 2018, it adopted a flat, two-dimensional version, ultimately becoming the primary one.
 This simplification demonstrated that Thai Airways International aims to create a modern, minimalist image to expand its influence in many Western countries.